MSc Engineering Management

 Our award-winning careers service is there to help you develop your graduate employment potential through career coaching, a vacancy service for internships, placements, graduate jobs, global opportunities, volunteering and community activity, plus support for entrepreneurs and access to employer events.

-We normally require a honours degree at 2:2 or above in a related discipline.
+We normally require a honours degree at 2:2 or above in an engineering or business related discipline.

 UWE Bristol's International College